IslinaS/ConceptWhitening/README.md

 ### Prepare the CUB dataset for training

-1. Download and extract the CUB dataset [here](https://www.vision.caltech.edu/datasets/cub_200_2011/).
+1. Download and extract the CUB dataset [here](https://data.caltech.edu/records/65de6-vp158).
+Make sure to move or copy the file `attributes.txt` inside the `attributes` directory inside the dataset if it is not already there.
 2. Set the variable `CUB_PATH` in `secrets.txt` to be the **absolute** path to your downloaded dataset.
 3. In this directory, run
     ```bash